-We've selected a range of Kew books that will make ideal gifts this festive season, with ideas for foodies, gardeners, photography enthusiasts, art lovers and even plant hunters.
+We've selected a range of Kew books that will make ideal gifts, with ideas for foodies, gardeners, photography enthusiasts, art lovers and even plant hunters.
 These are some of our bestselling, award-winning titles.

 Taking a journey through the scientific life of a unique British institution, this book explores how the last 250 years have transformed our relationship with plants for good.